Education & Training

 "Your passion for science will ignite the interests of students and will encourage them to pursue careers in science, which is really important for Australia's future."

-DR STEPHEN ZANDER, PRESIDENT OF THE AUSTRALIAN SCIENCE TEACHERS ASSOCIATION
+DR STEPHEN ZANDER, PRESIDENT OF THE AUSTRALIAN SCIENCE TEACHERS ASSOCIATION, 2013

 With the complex issues facing the world today, it has never been more important for science to be taught well by trained experts.
 Many of Australia’s leading scientists describe the classroom as the first place they accessed scientific discovery and experimentation, where their interest in science was born and nurtured.
 Science teachers have a direct impact on the number and quality of scientists working in Australia, as well as the overall scientific literacy of the community.
 They have an essential role in maintaining and promoting the role of science in society.

 Dr Stephen Zander, President of the Australian Science Teachers Association agrees.
 “As a science teacher you have the opportunity of exposing students to the latest scientific breakthroughs and the knowledge that really makes a difference to our everyday lives.
 Your passion for science will ignite the interest of students and will hopefully encourage them to pursue careers in science, which is really important for Australia’s future,” he says.

 Education specialists are also found outside the classroom.
 Many decide to work in research, curriculum and policy development, corporate training and educational administration.
-Science educators can also be found teaching curriculum linked shows and workshops in museums, zoos, outdoor education centres and on the road with programs like Questacon’s travelling Science Circus and Smart Moves.
+Science educators can also be found teaching curriculum linked shows and workshops in museums, zoos, outdoor education centres and on the road with programs like Questacon’s travelling Measure Island, Perception Deception and Science on the Move.